 OMS 611/711 Forecasting (3-0-3).
 Prerequisite: OMS 503 or equivalent.
 Intended for students with no previous course work in forecasting.
 Includes predictions of sales and inventory; examination of criteria for selection of forecasting models, including stage-in-life-cycle of the product; study of smoothing and decomposition methods, leading indicators, multiple regression, and introduction to ARIMA modeling through the use of computer packages.
+Cleveland State University : Operations and Supply Chain Management (OMS) - Last updated: 18 May, 2010

 OMS 621/721 Service Operations Management (3-0-3).
 Prerequisite: OMS 511 or equivalent.
 Unique managerial problems associated with the design, control, planning, and evaluation of service systems.
 Tactical and strategic problems faced by service managers and how decisions are actually made in the real world.